themesberg/flowbite-svelte/src/routes/avatar/index.md

 <Htwo label="Default avatar" />

-<p>Use this example to create a circle and rounded avatar on an image element.</p>
+Use this example to create a circle and rounded avatar on an image element.

 <ExampleDiv>
 <div class="flex space-x-4">